Foreign relations of the Soviet Union: Communist International

 The Communist International (Comintern), (1919–1943), was an international organization of communist parties.
-Obstensibly a new group to replace the former Second International after it had collapsed because of World War I, it served as an extension of Soviet foreign policy.
+Ostensibly a new group to replace the former Second International after it had collapsed because of World War I, it served as an extension of Soviet foreign policy.
 It was headed by Grigory Zinoviev (1919–26) and based in the Kremlin; it reported to Lenin and later Stalin.
 Lenin envisioned the national branches not as political parties, but "as a centralized quasi-religious, and quasi-military movement devoted to the revolution and to service of the Soviet state."
 Commentators compared it to the Jesuit order, with its vow of obedience.
 It coordinated the different parties internationally and issued orders that they obeyed.
 The Comintern resolved at its Second Congress to "struggle by all available means, including armed force, for the overthrow of the international bourgeoisie and the creation of an international Soviet republic as a transition stage to the complete abolition of the state".
 That policy was soon dropped by 1921 because it interfered with the decision to seek friendly relations with capitalistic nations.
 The new economic policy at home required trade with the West and bank credits if possible.
 The main obstacle was Moscow's refusal to honor Tsarist-era debts.
 The Comintern was officially dissolved by Stalin in 1943 to avoid antagonizing its new allies against Germany, the United States and Great Britain.